Research Programmes / Grand Challenge Themes /

 - GC2: From In-Process Monitoring and Control to In-Service Prediction and Performance.
 In-situ microstructural control, i.e. components which can be made with specific and controlled microstructures and properties, which will allow us to move from ‘form on demand’ (right first time) to ‘performance on demand’.
 Prediction of component performance in subsequent manufacturing steps and service conditions from the original starting material and processing conditions.

 - GC3: Enhanced Product Performance.
 Enhanced component performance through careful control of process and materials.
 Structural manipulation to enhance component performance and functionality – controlled hierarchical structures and components.
-Development of starting materials which are tuned for the process (e.g. ‘alloys by design’).
-Development of processes for materials which are challenging to process or cannot be currently processed via existing powder processes.
+Development of starting materials that are tuned for the process (e.g. ‘alloys by design’).
+Development of processes for materials that are challenging to process or cannot be currently processed via existing powder processes.
 Manufacturing of products with properties that are currently impossible.

-The cross cutting grand challenge themes are:
+MAPP's cross-cutting grand challenge themes are:

 - Facilities and Demonstrators.
 We have developed a suite of advanced powder processing equipment and facilities as part of the Henry Royce Institute.
 This includes a ‘vertically integrated factory’ with the ability to design and make new alloys and powder materials and to process these materials via a wide range of advanced powder processes.
 The facilities include small scale research equipment – highly instrumented systems – where we can develop new ideas and concepts, together with commercial-scale equipment where we can demonstrate concepts and take them forward with our partners.
 We have developed process replicators for use on beamlines (powder bed and blown powder AM) and are developing further replicator systems (e.g. FAST).
 We are also developing new manufacturing processes and systems including DAM and ceramic robocasting.